Salary vs Dividends: The Ultimate Guide on How to Pay Yourself From a Corporation in Canada

 Payroll Remittances

 But you will have to remember that as a shareholder, you are also the “employer”, and have certain obligations when paying your employees (including yourself).
-You are required to withhold the employee’s portion of CPP and income tax (but not EI because shareholders are exempt) from your pay cheque and pay these amounts along with the employer portion of CPP, usually by the 15th of the following month that you paid yourself.
+You are required to withhold the employee’s portion of CPP and income tax (but not EI because shareholders are exempt) from your paycheque and pay these amounts along with the employer portion of CPP, usually by the 15th of the following month that you paid yourself.
 Failure to make these “payroll remittances” (as they are called) will result in hefty penalties, so it is critical that you are disciplined and organized with your approach.

 Saving for Retirement